All Episodes

 The American people are bushwhacked.

-The media and the Democrats did such a profound job of ginning up hatred, disrespect, animosity, whatever you want to call it for the Bushes, that it would be suicide for Jeb Bush to run that.
+The media and the Democrats did such a profound job of ginning up hatred, disrespect, animosity, whatever you want to call it for the Bushes, that it would be suicide for Jeb Bush to run down.

 He may be the best Bush of all, people said.